Charts in Focus

 The chart this week compares gasoline futures prices to the total open interest in all gasoline futures contracts.
 The open interest plot is set forward by 8 weeks to reveal the leading indication that it gives for where gasoline prices are likely to go.

-The abbreviation "RBOB" stands for "reformulated blendstock for oxygenate bleeding", which is an absolutely horrible name.
+The abbreviation "RBOB" stands for "reformulated blendstock for oxygenate blending", which is an absolutely horrible name.
 Clearly, the marketing folks were not involved in that naming decision.
 RBOB refers to a new standard formulation, established in 2007, which replaced the old standard for unleaded gasoline.
 The new standard was required because of the phase out of an additive chemical, MTBE.
 The open interest data used in this chart comes from the CFTC's weekly Commitment of Traders (COT) Report, and includes older gasoline futures contracts to construct this historical plot.

 I do not know precisely why the open interest data provides such an accurate leading indication for where prices are going to go.
 Clearly, most of the players in the gasoline futures market are not aware of this phenomenon, otherwise they would have taken advantage of it by now.
 And now that I am telling you all about it, it is a reasonable presumption that it won't work as well going forward, since the word is out now.